foundriesio/docs/source/tutorials/getting-started-with-docker/extra-commands.rst

      = Thu Mar 18 01:03:14 UTC 2021 =============================

-docker exec
+Docker Execute
-"""""""""""
+""""""""""""""

 The ``docker exec`` command runs a new command in a running container.

-To verify the files in root file system of the container, use the following command:
+To verify the files in the root file system of the container, use the following command:

 .. prompt:: bash host:~$, auto